-Critical Infrastructures (CI) are technical installations that are essential for the daily life of the society and the economy of a country, and also globally.
+Critical Infrastructures (CI) are technical installations that are essential for the daily life of the society and the economy of a country.
 Typical critical infrastructures in this context are the power grid, telecommunication, healthcare, transportation, water supply, just to state a few.
+Power system and communication networks even span across country borders, thereby are of multinational priority.

-Digital Grids as one example of CI and especially their cyber security has gained more momentum over the last years.
+Digital grids, which are constantly a target of security investigations and enhancement as outlined in [1][2], are one example of CI.
+Especially their cyber security has gained more momentum over the last years.
 The increased threat level becomes visible, e.g., through reported attacks on critical infrastructure, but also through reactions in legislation, which explicitly require specific protection of critical infrastructures and reporting about serious attacks.
 There is a clear trend towards increased connectivity and tighter integration of systems from Information Technology (IT) in common enterprise environments with the Operation Technology (OT) part of the automation systems in the energy and industrial domains to provide enhanced services.
 This requires security measures to avoid negative effects of the formerly isolated OT.
 IT security in this context evolves to cyber security to underline the mutual relationship between the security and physical effects.
+Additionally, IT and OT environments have different characteristics in management and operation, which led to distinct domain specific security requirements in the past.
+This has to be taken into account when designing interconnected cyberphysical energy systems.